 I was born in Bombay (now Mumbai), India, to Lakshmi and Surya, a couple of young professional tams.
 We moved to Bangalore (now Bengaluru) a few years later, and I headed off to boarding school - The Scindia School - in Gwalior.
 After school, I spent a couple of years as an undergraduate back in Bangalore before transferring at age 20 to Emory University in Atlanta to get a bachelors in biology.
-I went on to get a PhD in ecology from Emory, during which I developed an interest in complex systems, mathematical modeling, and computational research methods
+I went on to get a doctorate in ecology from Emory, during which I developed an interest in complex systems, mathematical modeling, and computational research methods.

 I have done these things and therefore I can and would like to engage at least somewhat intelligently in these kinds of things with you.